abrakoks/pet-projects/README.md

 # pet-projects
-The projects that I complete truly on my own.
+Projects I do to develop my skills.
 I take datasets from open sources.